Last updated:

 Keep in mind that the user who starts an inspection is by default the "owner" of that inspection, meaning the user would have the "View, edit, delete" access level to inspections they own.

-Document access scenario
+Template and inspection access scenario

 Here, we use a template titled "Daily Room Check", owned by Shaun Cole, to demonstrate the four key questions in action.